BlakeActionUCSD/cse15l-lab-reports/labReport3.md

 1. Piping the output of -type f to wc allows us to count the size and number of files in the folder.
 The -type f command ensures that we only count files, and wc gives us our output.
 Using -l and -c allows us to see the number of new lines and bytes.

- -type f (or -type d for directories) is a necessary tool that allows us to specify what we are searching for, especially when there are directories and files with the same name.
+*Tabspace*-type f (or -type d for directories) is a necessary tool that allows us to specify what we are searching for, especially when there are directories and files with the same name.

- -wc is a quick and simple to read information on files and directories.
+*Tabspace*-wc is a quick and simple to read information on files and directories.

 Input 1:
 ```